setzler/academic-kickstart/content/schedules/PSU-Trade-Dev/index.md

 ---

+## Information for Seminar Speakers

-*Seminar:* The Trade & Development Seminar meets at 3:00 - 4:15 PM on Monday afternoons.
+**Seminar:** The Trade & Development Seminar meets at 3:00 - 4:15 PM on Monday afternoons.
 Location TBD.

-*Visitor Information:* The visitor's office and all one-on-one meetings are located in the Kern Graduate Building.
+**Visitor Information:** The visitor's office and all one-on-one meetings are located in the Kern Graduate Building.
 For coffee, there is a Panera located in the lobby of Kern.
-For parking, the Nittany Parking Deck is next to Kern; Take a ticket when entering the garage and pay later at the credit card machine.
+For parking, the Nittany Parking Deck is next to Kern; take a ticket when entering the garage and pay later at the credit card machine.
 - [Kern on Google Maps.](https://goo.gl/maps/VfyKj3HAWvj7LMvt6)
 - [Parking on Google Maps.](https://goo.gl/maps/BRS86mFRinGTc6qdA)

-*Contact Information:* For questions about scheduling or to provide a copy of your presentation slides, contact me (bradley.setzler@gmail.com).
+**Contact Information:** For questions about scheduling or to provide a copy of your presentation slides, contact me (bradley.setzler@gmail.com).
 For questions about logistics (hotel, flight, reimbursement, etc.), contact Giselle Thompson (glb6@psu.edu).

 ----------------

-**2023-2024 Seminar Schedule:**
+## 2023-2024 Seminar Schedule:

 | Date    | Speaker            | Affiliation        |
 |---------|--------------------|--------------------|